From Information to Discourse Architecture

 In Sayre’s reinterpretation of the concept, a stream denotes “the flow of ideas from a given individual.
 A Stream is thus a monologue that contributes to a greater conversation.”
 A stream is made up of small components, so-called drops, embodying one idea or statement.
 In the world of micro-blogging, a drop may be said to be the same as a posting.
 Further, streams may confluence into rivers and rivers may confluence into an entire ocean.
 In Twitter parlance, a drop equals a tweet, an individual’s musings are a stream and the output of the people one follows is a river.
 To this set of water metaphors Sayre adds the concept of channel which is defined as “drops that are grouped under a specific subtopic to form substream categories.”
 Thus a channel on Twitter might be somebody’s tweets on politics and another channel his tweets on his favourite football team.

 In Sayre’s model, Semantic Web tools and methods are intended to facilitate the distribution, management and integration of drops, channels, streams, rivers and oceans.
 For instance, at a very basic level semantic tagging would enable users to subscribe to channels rather than streams and to make much more precise searches in rivers and oceans.
 Sayre mentions RDF, and derived formats like FOAF, as the preferred technology for organizing distributed micro-blogs and their associated networks of users.
-This is hardly surprising, RDF being the standard most often associated with the Semantic Web (see for example Manola & Miller, 2004 and Brickley & Miller, 2010).
+This is hardly surprising, RDF being the standard most often associated with the Semantic Web (Manola & Miller 2004; Brickley & Miller 2010).

-In this article it has been demonstrated and exemplified how texture may be built into topic maps in order to make them even more flexible for information and knowledge representation purposes.
+This article demonstrated and exemplified how texture may be built into topic maps in order to make them even more flexible for information and knowledge representation purposes.
 In more general terms, an attempt has been made to suggest how Topic Maps may function as a means of extending “information architecture” into what might be called “discourse architecture”.

 Discourse architecture may be construed as a kind of hybrid between a traditional organizational scheme like a tree or a network classifying, describing and relating entities and their properties and running text in which situations are unfolded, contextualized and evaluated.
 Defined in this way, discourse architecture, and “discourse topic maps”, may be seen as an effort to enhance findability as well as intelligibility using a common approach or model.